loscrossos/core_visomaster/README.md

 ## TLDR Installation

-- You need ffmpeg installed before using the app
+- You need these installed before using the app:
+  - ffmpeg installed and configured available from command line
+  - python 3.10
+  - git
+  - NVidia/Cuda drivers up-to-date

 **Windows**
 ```